Types of Genetic Testing

 Direct DNA studies

 without the cancer.
 When a particular mutation is found in a relative with cancer,

-other family members can choose to have testing for the mutation
+other family members can choose to have testing for the mutation.
+This will tell them

-obtained by taking a blood sample.
+through a blood sample.

 Indirect DNA studies

-Sometimes, the gene that causes a condition (when mutated) has not yet been identified,
+Sometimes the gene that causes a condition (when mutated) has not yet been identified,

 involve using linked markers, these types of studies are also called linkage studies.